sdcondon/SwashbuckleDynamicLocalization/README.md

 Approach 2: Leave Swashbuckle's route creation untouched, and instead create another HTTP configuration extension method that modifies things - removes the Swagger UI route, replacing it with my version using the delegating handler.
 Nope - despite implementing interfaces that would suggest otherwise, routes can't be deleted.
 Okay so we leave it alone but insert one..
 Also nope.
 Interestingly though, the routes _can_ be cleared.
 I'd be interested to hear the justification for this behaviour..

-Approach 3: Realise that even if I manage to get something working, it's going to be a horrible hack, and that I should instead submit a pull request so that approach 1 can work.
+Approach 3: Hack approach 1 using reflection to access the fields, think about submitting a pull request for Swashbuckle.

 ## Usage - Filters